 Yield to Worst

 The rule of thumb when evaluating a bond is always to use the lowest possible yield.
 This figure is known as the “yield to worst."
-This leads to the next question.
+It leads to the next question.
 How can you tell which is lower, yield to maturity, or yield to call?

 If the bond is...